luvies/lazy/README.md

 For a full overview of the API, please refer to [mod.ts](lib/mod.ts) for the initial iterator functions, and [iterators.ts](lib/iterators.ts) for the complete API surface that is available.
 Only the `Lazy` class at the top matters for consuming code, and it is fully documented.

 For an overview of the reference I use for developing this module, visit the [.NET Linq docs](https://docs.microsoft.com/en-us/dotnet/api/system.linq.enumerable).

+### 'Additional unexpected iteration'
+For any function on `Lazy` that uses this term, it simply means 'if I start iteration on the resulting object, it will not perform any iteration I did not ask for'.
+To put it another way, when you call the iterator function, nothing will happen until you explicitly ask for the next element.
+This term is used since, for some functions, additional iteration is needed in order to perform the action required.
+An example of this would be the `reverse` method.
+You cannot iterate the first element of the result until you know what the last element of the underlying iterable is, so it has to iterate it completely first before returning the first element.
+In contrast, the `select` method will only iterate to the next element when you ask it to, thus it doesn't perform any additional unexpected iteration.

 # Footnotes
 Massive thanks to the .NET Core team and their work on Linq, the source reference was invaluable when implementing some of the methods here.